Tomtiko04/TODO-LIST/README.md

-# Ogunneye oyinkansola - A TODO-LIST
+# Ogunneye Oyinkansola - A TODO-LIST

 ## Welcome! 👋
-Thanks you for checking out this Project.
+Thank you for checking out this Project.

 ### Built with